nairuzabulhul/.CodeBits/Operating Systems/Operating Systems Concepts/Chapter1.md

 -  Beowulf clusters a set of open-source software libraries that allow

-   the con1puting nodes in the cluster to communicate with one another
+   the computing nodes in the cluster to communicate with one another

 #### Clusterin.g can be structured or symmetrically or asymmetrically